 In 1843 Sommariva’s heirs sold the villa to Princess Marianne of Nassau, Albert’s of Prussia wife, who, very generously, presented the building to her daughter Carlotta upon her marriage to Georg II.

 Today, the garden’s are what really steal the show.
-Often described as a piece of heaven there’s so many species throughout, there’s always something in bloom.
+Often described as a piece of heaven there are so many species throughout, there’s always something in bloom.

 Inside Villa Carlotta